grow-ai-like-a-child/referential-gaze/README.md

-# gaze
+# Can Vision Language Models Infer Human Gaze Direction?
+A Controlled Study
-The public reproducible analysis code used for the gaze project
+The public reproducible analysis code used for the project: Can Vision Language Models Infer Human Gaze Direction?
+A Controlled Study.